 Mt.
 Wanda Comprehensive Site Management Plan

 Most of the Mt.
 Wanda unit became part of the park in 1991.
 In 2016, a 3.8-acre parcel in the Mt.
-Wanda unit along Strentzel Creek, formerly known as the Strain Ranch, came under NPS management with the expiration of a Strain family lease.
-The transfer of the Strentzel Creek parcel provides the park an opportunity to explore new visitor amenities at Mt.
+Wanda unit at Strentzel Meadow, formerly known as the Strain Ranch, came under NPS management with the expiration of a Strain family lease.
+The transfer of the Strentzel Meadow parcel provides the park an opportunity to explore new visitor amenities at Mt.
 Wanda to better support the park's purpose.
-Additionally, a 44-acre parcel (referred to as the West Hills Farm) adjacent to Mt.
-Wanda was recently acquired by the John Muir Land Trust for donation to the park.
-Legislation is pending to include these lands in the park.
+Additionally, Congress recently authorized NPS acquisition of a 44-acre parcel purchased by the John Muir Land Trust (referred to as the West Hills Farm) adjacent to Mt.
+Wanda.
 This would further expand opportunities at Mt.
 Wanda.
 The plan for Mt.
-Wanda will identify new visitor opportunities and functions, balancing facility needs and resource management, while improving the connectivity of Mt.
+Wanda will identify visitor opportunities and functions, facility needs, resource management concerns, and address connectivity of Mt.
 Wanda to other areas of the park and the broader community.